BasPieren/web-app-from-scratch-18-19/README.md

 Here I explain some of the core concepts of this project.

 ### Fetching API Data
 I make use of a promise to get back data using `https://swapi.co/api/films/` as endpoint.
+First we define the main variables that we will be using: a `querySelector` to select the `main` attribute, the API url and the `XMLHttpRequest`.
+Then we start a new promise with the `getData` variable.
+We open a request to the API using the url, after which we load a function where we check the request status.
+If everything goes well we start the `renderData` function.

 ```js
 var main = document.querySelector('main'),